MjiaShao/NetworkTwoSampleTest/README.md

 <h2>How to use for network two-sample test </h2>

 <ol>
-  <li> Step 1: apply 'NetworkHashing.m' function to accomplish hashing step <br />
+  <li>  apply 'NetworkHashing.m' function to accomplish hashing step <br />

         [NetStatList] = NetworkHashing(A, MotifNameList, FileName)